 - Your first stop should be Rackspace How-To, which is the best source for articles and tutorials to help you get the precise answers that you need.

 - Our Open Cloud Forum in the Rackspace Community is always open.
 Use the forum to get your questions answered by a Racker.

-- Do you have a quick question that you can’t find an answer for in the Knowledge Center?
+- Do you have a quick question that you can’t find an answer for in Rackspace How-To?
 Open Chat and talk with our Fanatical Support® staff anytime, 24x7x365.

 - Do you have a specialized Service Request or are you experiencing a problem with our service?
 Open a ticket.
 From the Rackspace Cloud Control Panel, select Support Tickets from the Account menu.
 Click Create Ticket to open a ticket directly with our support teams to report a problem or make a service request.